-There is no fixed-format for complex integer numbers.
+There is no fixed-format for complex integer numbers.6

 If the value is a complex integer number, the value must be represented as a real part and an imaginary part, separated by a comma and enclosed in parentheses e.g., (123, 45).
 Spaces may precede and follow the real and imaginary parts.
-The real and imaginary parts are represented in the same way as integers
+The real and imaginary parts are represented in the same way as integers (Sect.
+4.2.3).
+Such a representation is regarded as a single value for the complex integer number.
+This representation may be located anywhere within bytes 11 through 80.

-&lt;sup>4 The 'D' exponent form is traditionally used when representing values that have more decimals of precision or a larger magnitude than can be represented by a single precision 32-bit floating-point number, but otherwise there is no distinction between 'E' or 'D'.
+5 The 'D' exponent form is traditionally used when representing values that have more decimals of precision or a larger magnitude than can be represented by a single precision 32-bit floating-point number, but otherwise there is no distinction between 'E' or 'D'.

-&lt;sup>5 This requirement differs from the wording in the original FITS papers.
+6 This requirement differs from the wording in the original FITS papers.
 See Appendix H.